zytedata/zyte-spider-templates/docs/features/search.rst

     https://a.example
     https://b.example

-And the following list of search keywords:
+And the following list of search queries:

 .. code-block:: none